 Should I disclose my disability?

 If you would like to discuss how and when to disclose a disability, please book a Careers Consultation via JobsLive.
-Please also review our resources on Support for students with disabilities.
+Please also review our resources on Careers and disability.

 What is expected of me whilst on placement?